 If you need any help making the best of your real Christmas tree, check out our handy guide right here - Real Christmas Trees: Steps to Help Them Live Longer

-Our Real Christmas Trees are available at all Langlands Garden Centres from Saturday 24th November.
+Our Real Christmas Trees are available at all Langlands Garden Centres from the last weekend of November.

 For more details, please contact your local Langlands: